A single copy of this article may be reprinted for personal, noncommercial use only.

 Brain-imaging technologies can reveal areas of damage or abnormal development in the brain.
 These tests may include the following:

-- Cranial ultrasound uses high-frequency sound waves to obtain images of the brain.
+- Cranial ultrasound.
+This can be obtained during infancy.
+A cranial ultrasound uses high-frequency sound waves to obtain images of the brain.
 An ultrasound doesn't produce a detailed image, but it may be used because it's quick and inexpensive, and it can provide a valuable preliminary assessment of the brain.
-The ultrasound device is placed over the soft spot (fontanel) on the top of a baby's head.

-Your child's blood may need to be checked to rule out other conditions — such as blood-clotting disorders that can cause strokes — that may mimic cerebral palsy signs and symptoms.
-Lab tests may also screen for genetic or metabolic problems.
+Your child's blood may need to be checked to rule out other conditions, such as blood-clotting disorders that can cause strokes, which may mimic cerebral palsy signs and symptoms.
+Laboratory tests may also screen for genetic or metabolic problems.

 If your child is diagnosed with cerebral palsy, you'll likely be referred to specialists for assessments of other conditions that are often associated with the disorder.
 These tests may identify: